hpk0304/Stata-bond-prediction/README.md

 ## EDA (Explore Data Analysis) and Data Wrangling
 ####CONSTRUCT PORTFOLIO RETURNS

 **1. Clean the data

-_The target to get the countries to build up the portfolio; therefore, the safe asset should be removed_

-drop if c=="safe asset"

-format ID %-9.0g

-format c %-25s
+'''_The target to get the countries to build up the portfolio; therefore, the safe asset should be removed_ drop if c=="safe asset" format ID %-9.0g format c %-25s
 _Keep the useful variables and delete all irrelevant variables_ keep c ID tm rdreal rdrealy name desc1 DebtName issuey maturityy amtISS* currency y m

-_label the variables and correct some spelling mistakes in original files label var m "month"

-label var y "year"
-label var c "country"
-label var rdrealy "Annual Return" replace c="NewZealand" if c=="New Zealand"
+_label the variables and correct some spelling mistakes in original files label var m "month" label var y "year" label var c "country" label var rdrealy "Annual Return" replace c="NewZealand" if c=="New Zealand"'''

 **Select the countries **